perladvent/perldotcom/content/article/_pub_2000_11_perl6rfc.md

 #### [Working Group Chairs Useless]{#working group chairs useless}

-Maybe 'regex language working group chair' is a good thing to put on your rÃ©sumÃ©, but I don't think I'll be doing that soon, because when you put something like that on your rÃ©sumÃ©, you always run the risk that an interviewer will ask what it actually means, and if that happened to me I would have to say that I didn't know.
+Maybe 'regex language working group chair' is a good thing to put on your résumé, but I don't think I'll be doing that soon, because when you put something like that on your résumé, you always run the risk that an interviewer will ask what it actually means, and if that happened to me I would have to say that I didn't know.
 I asked on the `perl6-meta` list what the working group chair's duties were, and it turned out that